-- compared international laws relating to cyber security and data privacy - complied with cyber security, copyright. licensing and data legislation - reviewed cyber security features, tools and methods - used devices and tools safely and appropriately to locate, refine, assess, organize, store and share digital information - referenced digital sources appropriately - reviewed and refined a personal digital footprint - analysed digital assets and outlined steps for improvements - analysed the effects of digital technologies on social conditions Product evidence is required to show that learners have independently contributed to the production of digital assets fit for the purposes of the tasks set for outcome 2.
+- evaluated international laws relating to cyber security and data privacy - complied with cyber security, copyright, licensing and data legislation - evaluated cyber security features, tools and methods - used devices and tools safely and appropriately to locate, refine, assess, organize, store, share and publish digital information - referenced digital sources appropriately - evaluated digital footprints - evaluated digital assets, software, tools and practices - evaluated the effects of digital technologies on social conditions National Unit Specification: Statement of standards Unit title: Digital Literacy (SCQF level 6) Product evidence as follows is required to show that learners have independently created and contributed to the creation of digital assets that provide a solution to a problem.
 The digital assets must be sufficiently complex for the level.
-Evidence will include: - learner's participation in the product planning, which includes decisions on required resources, tools and timescales - details of the digital assets to be co-created - co-created digital assets including details of file format and storage - edited and enhanced digital assets including details of tools used - stored and exported digital assets in appropriate file formats - responsible participation in social networks - secure sharing and storing of digital assets Each learner must store their digital information appropriately, demonstrating their involvement in the collaborative tasks, their reasons for selection of tools and applications, and the agreed processes for group decisions.
-They must display personal responsible behaviours and language when using networks to communicate with peers.
-National Unit Specification: Statement of standards (cont) Unit title: Digital Literacy (SCQF level 5) They must also provide an analysis of the digital assets produced, outlining steps that would improve future collaborations.
+Evidence will include: - learner's participation in the product planning, which includes decisions regarding required resources, tools and timescales - completion of an individual task - details of the digital assets to be created and co-created including: - details of devices, platforms, applications and tools used - details of file formats and storage - responsible participation in social and professional networks Each learner must take responsibility for their own digital information, demonstrating their involvement in the collaborative tasks, their reasons for selection of tools and applications, and the agreed processes for group decisions.
+They must display personal responsible behaviours and language when using networks to communicate with peers and others.
 Knowledge and product evidence should be captured, stored and presented in a range of digital media formats.
 The contribution of each learner to the collaborative products required for outcome 2 must be clear, worthwhile and significant.
-The co-created digital assets must meet specified purposes and their production must adhere to the timeline, roles, agreed devices, applications and tools.
+The created and co-created digital assets must solve an identified problem and their production must adhere to the timeline, roles, agreed devices, applications and tools.
 They must be produced under mainly supervised, loosely controlled conditions over an extended period of time.
 Where production of evidence takes place outside a controlled environment, authentication of the learner's work is necessary.
 The Guide to Assessment provides further advice on methods of authentication.
 The Guidance on approaches to assessment of this unit section provides examples of suitable instruments of assessment.